dlang/DIPs/DIPs/dip10ss.md

 ## Abstract

-Allow additional meta information (attributes) to be attached with enums and functions parameters, including built-in attributes such as `deprecated`.
+Allow additional meta information (attributes) to be attached to enums and functions parameters, including built-in attributes such as `deprecated`.

 ### Reference